ToolJet/ToolJet/docs/docs/data-sources/dynamodb.md

 - **Access key**
 - **Secret key**

-It is recommended to create a new database user so that you can control the access levels of ToolJet.
+It is recommended to create a new IAM user for the database so that you can control the access levels of ToolJet.

 <img src="/img/datasource-reference/dynamo-connect.png" alt="ToolJet - Dynamo connection" height="250"/>